CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/option/option.md

 ### Text Font

-Specify the font and size in speech list.
+Specify the font and size in Speech List.

 ### Cast View

-Choose one of Image, Name or Image + Name as the way to display the character on the left side of the speech list.
+Choose one of Image, Name or Image + Name as the way to display the character on the left side of the Speech List.

 ### Speech List Background